Optimization

 The A15 Weaire-Phelan

-is one example of the so-called Frank-Kasper foams.
+structure is one example of a Frank-Kasper foam.

-It consists of two distinct types of cells having
+It consists of two distinct types of cells, with

 In a draft